LuckyBOYZ/RegexDataGenerator/README.md

 This application lets you save a time on creating dummy data for example when you want to use `json-server` to create API for your front-end application. <br>
-In short: RegexDataGenerator is using regular expressions to generate json file based on regular expression or by special property value to generate random real data (like PESEL or polish names).
+In short: RegexDataGenerator is generating json file based on json file with regular expressions or with special properties to generate random real data (like PESEL or polish names).

 > :notebook_with_decorative_cover: **WORTH TO MENTION:** every available syntax for regular expressions you can
 > check [here](https://github.com/curious-odd-man/RgxGen#supported-syntax)